Hurricane Evacuation Maps & Zones

-The US Army Corps of Engineers (USACE) has updated hurricane inundation maps for coastal communities in Massachusetts as part of an update to the New England Hurricane Evacuation Study.
+The US Army Corps of Engineers (USACE) has developed hurricane inundation maps for coastal communities in Massachusetts.
 These maps are created using a Sea, Lake and Overland Surges from Hurricanes (SLOSH) model developed by the National Weather Service (NWS) to estimate potential storm surge for Category 1-4 hurricanes.

 Emergency managers and public safety officials in communities along the coast or in communities with waterways connecting to the ocean should view their respective Hurricane Inundation Maps to determine potential inundation areas.
-You should also use this information to inform your community of potential risk and for preparedness and emergency planning efforts, including the need for evacuations (in conjunction with above Hurricane Evacuation Maps).
+You should also use this information to inform your community of potential risk and for preparedness and emergency planning efforts, including the need for evacuations in conjunction with above Hurricane Evacuation Zones (above).

 The Cape Cod Emergency Traffic Plan (CCETP) has been developed to facilitate the egress of a high volume of traffic from Cape Cod in the event of a hurricane or other potential high hazards, particularly during peak tourist season.
 It is important to emphasize that this is NOT an evacuation plan.
 Although there are a number of areas of the Cape that would evacuate from low-lying, flood prone areas to higher ground, many of these individuals would access local shelters and not necessarily leave the Cape.
 During the summer season however, (particularly the holiday weekends) most tourists will attempt to leave the Cape if a serious hurricane is predicted.
 The Plan is a tool that can be used to assist expediting traffic flow regardless of the hazard and should be looked upon in all-hazard scenarios.
 Visit the Cape Cod Emergency Traffic Plan webpage to learn more and see the full plan.

-MEMA's Hurricanes webpage has resources and tips for citizens to get hurricane preparedness information and tips.
+MEMA's Hurricanes webpage has resources and tips for residents to prepare for hurricanes.
 Please feel free to link to and share this material to help get your community more prepared for hurricanes.